unnynet/unnynet-docs/eng/docs/examples/store_offers.md

 1. Reach certain level
 2. Make N purchases

-You can can as many other conditions as you want to.
+You can use as many other conditions as you want to.

 ### How to start